 Arts & Live Music

 If your travel dates are flexible, try to plan your visit around the first weekend of the month.
 More than 10,000 people congregate at the monthly Oakland Art Murmur to visit Oakland’s grassroots gallery district.
-The Oakland First Friday Street Festival also occurs on the first Friday of every month, drawing quite the crowd of all ages.
+The Oakland First Friday Street Festival makes a return after over a year on the first Friday of every month, drawing quite the crowd of all ages.
 Don’t let that deter you.
 You won’t want to miss the street artists, food artisans, craft makers, performers, musicians, dancers, live painters, DJ's, and poets that gather at this monthly event.

 On any given night of the week, you can find live music at one of Oakland’s unique venues.
 The New Parish, Yoshi’s Jazz Club, the Fox Theater & Paramount Theater are just a few of The Town’s vibrant music scenes.